Quick inner navigation:

 - Hard to locate (not available everywhere)

-How do bitcoin ATMs work?
+How does a bitcoin ATM work?

 The majority of bitcoin ATMs generate a paper or offline wallet, in other words, instruments that carry bitcoins.
 As the machines work under Financial Crimes Enforcement Network (FinCEN) they have to follow Know Your Client (KYC) and Anti Money Laundering (AML) rules.
 In some countries, the ATMs are required to have appropriate licenses.